The Challenges of an Electric-Vehicle Revolution

 The battle over modernizing the Postal Service fleet encapsulates many of these tensions between holding on to the familiar and leaping into the new.

 All sides of the debate agree that the Postal Service needs to replace its existing neighborhood-delivery vehicles, which first went into service during the 1980s.
-Representative Gerry Connolly—who chairs the House Committee on Oversight and Reform subcommittee, which oversees the Postal Service—told me these delivery vehicles are now on average 30 years old.
+Representative Gerry Connolly—who chairs the House Committee on Oversight and Reform’s Subcommittee on Government Operations, which oversees the Postal Service—told me these delivery vehicles are now on average 30 years old.
 “Imagine if your automobile was 30 years old: What could go wrong with that?” he said.
 “They are gas-guzzling; they are inefficient; they break down and require a lot of maintenance.
 It is very expensive to maintain this very aged fleet.”

 On paper, the postal-delivery fleet would seem an ideal candidate for an EV makeover.
 Neighborhood postal-delivery vehicles travel the same route every day, usually navigating modest distances: The USPS has calculated that 84 percent of its vehicles cover less than 32 miles a day, far less than the battery range of electrified delivery vans already on the road.
 The post office’s vehicles end each day back in the same centralized depots, which offer ideal spots to install charging facilities, and vehicles could recharge overnight, when utility rates are lower.
 “This is the absolute perfect fleet for electrification,” Patricio Portillo, a senior advocate in the climate-and-clean-energy program at the Natural Resources Defense Council, told me.